isovalent/ebpf-docs/docs/linux/syscall/BPF_PROG_LOAD.md

 [:octicons-tag-24: v4.17](https://github.com/torvalds/linux/commit/5e43f899b03a3492ce5fc44e8900becb04dae9c0)

 This attribute specifies the attach type the user expects to use when attaching the program.
 For certain program types, the attach type may changes aspects like the context type that will be given, the meaning of return values, and which helper function are or are not available.
-Therefor the verifier must know the attach type during loading time to enforce correct behavior of the program to be loaded.
+Therefore the verifier must know the attach type during loading time to enforce correct behavior of the program to be loaded.

 The expected attach type is known to be important in the following cases: